vitest-dev/vitest/docs/config/index.md

  Determine the transform method for all modules inported inside a test that matches the glob pattern.
 By default, relies on the environment.
 For example, tests with JSDOM environment will process all files with `ssr: false` flag and tests with Node environment process all modules with `ssr: true`.

- These glob patterns are applied to _test files_, not source files (all source files that are imported during the test run will use this transform mode).
-If you want to change transform mode of a specific file, use [`server.transformMode`](#server-transformmode).

  #### testTransformMode.ssr

  - **Type:** `string[]`